univention/univention-corporate-server/test/ucs-test/README.md

   This description is included in the output next to the return value.
   The meta data block must be located at the beginning of the file right after the hash-bang line with only comment lines in between.
   All lines must pre prefix by `## `.
-* line 4declares that the test is safe to be run on any system, even systems already in production.
+* line 4 declares that the test is safe to be run on any system, even systems already in production.
 * line 5 implements the tests.
 * line 6 contains the configuration for the editor `vim`.